 Make notes about everything you can remember: Include the date and time, surroundings, if there were any posted speed limit signs that may have been obstructed, etc. Doing this shortly after the citation when the details are fresh in your mind can be helpful.

 Get your citation resolved: This might mean heading to court or paying the ticket.
-That said, it may raise your insurance rates.
+That said, it may raise your auto insurance rates.
 If you feel the officer incorrectly ticketed you, you can choose to dispute the citation in court.

 Can I negotiate a speeding ticket?